 One thing that we can observe is that at every step the Knight has 8 choices to choose from.
 Suppose, the Knight has to take k steps and after taking the Kth step the knight reaches (x,y).
 There are 8 different positions from where the Knight can reach to (x,y) in one step, and they are: (x+1,y+2), (x+2,y+1), (x+2,y-1), (x+1,y-2), (x-1,y-2), (x-2,y-1), (x-2,y+1), (x-1,y+2).

-Here we are dividing by 8 because each of these 8 positions have 8 choices and position (x,y) is one of the choice.
+Here we are dividing by 8 because each of these 8 positions has 8 choices and position (x,y) is one of the choices.

 For the positions that lie outside the board, we will either take their probabilities as 0 or simply neglect it.